pepefrog69/conversation/dialog_search.md

 1. Enter a search term or phrase.

-    **Note**: The first time you search, an index is created; you may see a message to wait while your contents are being indexed.
+    **Note**: The first time you search, an index is created; you might see a message to wait while your contents are being indexed.

 ### Results